joshmorgan1000/chainbeasts/docs/Philosophy.md

 ## 1  Why We’re Doing This

 Our **real goal** is to get *everyone*—kids, hobbyists, seasoned ML engineers—**hands‑on with training and fine‑tuning neural networks**.
-Chain‑Beasts disguises that lesson inside a creature‑battling game where every click nudges parameters, burns compute, and leaves a cryptographically provable trace on‑chain.
+Chain Beasts disguises that lesson inside a creature‑battling game where every click nudges parameters, burns compute, and leaves a cryptographically provable trace on‑chain.

 1. **First‑contact learners** hatch a beast and visually watch loss drop as it learns to move or bite.
 2. **Tinkerers** discover private curricula, strategy‑specific fine‑tunes, and the joys of hyper‑parameter schedules.